What Will Your Business Sell and How?

 Everyone is good at something.
 The first step in setting up your own business is identifying your personal skill set, and matching it up with a potential product or service.
 Some businesses require a certain inborn talent, like becoming a professional singer.
 Others require training and skills that might take years to acquire, such as attorneys.
 Make a list of your skills and talents, even the most minor.
 Those skills and talents will provide the basis for your new business.

 The second step is deciding whether you can use those skills.
 If you have all the skills you need to succeed at llama farming but don't have land, llama food, stock or the resources to acquire those necessities, then llama farming is not the right business for you.
 You need to consider whether it is practical to pursue your dream business at this time.
-Of course, circumstances might change in the future.
+Circumstances might change in the future.
 If next year you inherit Uncle Jimmy's fifty acres of pasture, you can revisit the idea of starting your llama farm at that point.

 In the meantime, though, you'll need to focus on what you're likely to be able to achieve.

-Now take the list of your talents and skills that you just assembled and cross off everything that you hate to do, even if you are good at it and know it's lucrative.
+Take the list of your talents and skills that you just assembled and cross off everything that you hate to do, even if you are good at it and know it's lucrative.
 Your small business is something that you will be living with and think about 24 hours a day, seven days a week, for quite a while.
 If you're a great cook and know you could make money as a caterer but hate cooking for parties, you're going to be miserable as a caterer no matter how successful you become.

-Of course, you could start a catering business in which you provide the management, and your employees do the cooking, but in that case, you're using your management skills and knowledge of recipes, not the detested cooking skill itself.
+You could start a catering business in which you provide the management, and your employees do the cooking, but in that case, you're using your management skills and knowledge of recipes, not the detested cooking skill itself.

 The last thing to consider is whether you'll have the opportunity to sell what you want to sell.
 Is there a market for your product or service?
 Is it something you could make money selling – at a minimum, enough money to support yourself?
 If there aren't enough potential customers for your business, it will fail even if you're extremely good at it.
 Identifying your potential customers and deciding how best to reach them is critical to a successful business.

 You've settled on the best product or service to offer.
-Now you need to identify your target market and pick a sales channel (or channels) to reach them.
+Now you need to identify your target market and pick a sales channel (or channels) to reach them:

-Websites are a critical tool for businesses of every size.
+- Internet Sales: Websites are a critical tool for businesses of every size.
 Building an effective website can be expensive in both time and money.
 However, there are plenty of free web hosting companies that provide easy-to-use tools sufficient to post a simple website.

-Putting together a good direct mail package, getting a list of prospective customers and printing and mailing the letters is the most expensive option of all, but it can also have substantial returns.
+- Direct Mail: Putting together a good direct mail package, getting a list of prospective customers and printing and mailing the letters is the most expensive option of all, but it can also have substantial returns.
 With a direct mail package, you can reach thousands or even millions of prospects at once.